tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 Adding BLS signatures would create a new signature type that must be understood by the IBC module and by the relayers.
-For some operations, such as state updates, the set of data written into the chain and received by the IBC module would be slightly smaller.
+For some operations, such as state updates, the set of data written into the chain and received by the IBC module could be slightly smaller.

 ## Discussion